Read-The-Question/rtq-review/src/pages/md/papers/the-queens-school--11-plus--maths--9999--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

-Substuting the value of a in first equation,
+Substituting the value of a in first equation,

 $
 \begin{aligned}